Reading Time: 7 minutes read

 - Turn on Remove Geo-Location in Items Shared by Link.

 - Turn off Google Location History in the Google Photos Settings.

 - Occasionally check the Sharing settings on your account to keep things private.

-Following simple yet mindful steps will ensure photos will stay safe and accessible.
-Feature your favorite photos in a high-quality photo book, calendar, or card.
-Motif makes it easy to display any images you’ve been storing for the perfect gift.
+Following these easy yet mindful steps will ensure photos will stay safe and accessible.
+If you’d like to share your favorite photos, look no further than Motif.
+Feature your special memories in a high-quality photo book, calendar, or card.
+Motif makes it simple to design and create a beautiful personalized keepsake with just a few quick clicks.